 If the foregoing paragraph hints that The White House Mess is a parody of Democratic politics, consider that hint confirmed here.
 Buckley, son of William F. Buckley, Jr., of National Review fame, is indeed a Republican (even though he endorsed Barack Obama in 2008).They Eat Puppies, Buckley’s latest novel, was hysterically funny.
 The White House Mess was his first.
 The fact that I did NOT find it hysterically funny but only occasionally so is no doubt the result of Buckley’s writing having matured as a writer from 1986, when Mess was published, to 2012, when Puppies saw the light of day.
 It’s also true, of course, that the latest book dealt with fresh material that reflected today’s reality, while the earliest one deals with a time that many readers could view only as ancient history.
 And, of course, I’m a Democrat.

-The White House Mess is just one of Christopher Buckley’s many funny stories.
-I’ve read many them.
+The White House Mess is just one of Christopher Buckley’s decades-long record of funny stories.
+I’ve read many of them.
 My review of one is at Wondered where UFOs come from?
 Christopher Buckley has the answer.
 You’ll find another at Self-help gurus get their comeuppance from Christopher Buckley.

 In fact, you’ll find this and all the author’s other satirical books reviewed at Christopher Buckley writes satirical novels that are very, very funny.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.